Location notes

 Railway type and traffic

-The usual service is Norwich-Lowestoft local service, about 1 per hour each way Mon-Sat (1 each way every 2 hours on Sun), worked by 'one' Anglia class 150, 153 and 170 DMUs.
-During very busy times (eg the Lowestoft Air Show on a Thursday and Friday at the end of July / beginning of August) there are additional loco-hauled workings, worked top-and-tail on full length 'one' Anglia Intercity sets.
+The usual service is Norwich-Lowestoft local service, about 1 per hour each way Mon-Sat (1 each way every 2 hours on Sun), worked by Greater Anglia class 150, 153 and 170 DMUs.
+During very busy times (eg the Lowestoft Air Show on a Thursday and Friday at the end of July / beginning of August) there are additional loco-hauled workings, worked top-and-tail on full length Greater Anglia Intercity sets.
 Occasional freight - class 66 on OBA wagons, the Aberdeen-Lowestoft "mudstone" (used drill heads from oil rigs which have the oil removed at Lowestoft).

 Environment